 A candidate to be reviewed for the award of tenure provides the following materials to their department to be included in their Tenure Dossier:

-- a current Curriculum Vitae: see here for information on preparing an effective CV
+- a current Curriculum Vitae (in the UMMS format): see here for information on preparing a CV.

-- evidence of Teaching Effectiveness: see here for more information
+- evidence of Effectiveness in Educational Activities: see here for more information.

 The steps involved in the tenure process are as follows (see flowchart above):

-- The candidate provides department with the materials listed above.
-The list of referees is reviewed by the department chair.
+- The candidate provides the department with the materials listed above for their Tenure Dossier.

-- The candidate's file is reviewed by the Department Tenure Committee, which submits a letter of review to the department chair; this letter is added to the candidate's file.
+- The candidate's Dossier is reviewed by the Department Tenure Committee, which submits a letter of recommendation to the department chair; this letter is added to the candidate's file.

-- The department chair writes a letter of evaluation, which is added to the candidate's file.
+- The department chair writes a letter of recommendation, which is added to the candidate's file.

-- The Tenure Committee reviews the candidate's materials and submits a recommendation for approval by the Chancellor.
-Final approval for tenure is made by the UMass Board of Trustees.
+- The School Tenure Committee reviews the candidate's Dossier and makes a written recommendation for or against the award of Tenure.